2004 Democratic National Convention keynote address: Speech

-Obama then addressed the ideas of community and unity in America, that a person struggling somewhere affects us even if we are not directly involved.
-Referring to the "spin masters" and "negative ad peddlers" who he claimed were ready to divide the country, Obama declared:
+Obama next addressed community and unity in the United States, inverting the Book of Genesis to argue, "I am my brother's keeper," and that a person struggling somewhere affects us even if we are not directly involved.
+Referring to the "spin masters" and "negative ad peddlers," who he claimed sought to divide the country, Obama declared:

 Well, I say to them tonight, there is not a liberal America and a conservative America — there is the United States of America.
 There is not a black America and a white America and Latino America and Asian America — there's the United States of America.

-The pundits like to slice-and-dice our country into Red States and Blue States; Red States for Republicans, Blue States for Democrats.
-But I've got news for them, too: We worship an awesome God in the Blue States, and we don't like federal agents poking around in our libraries in the Red States.
-We coach Little League in the Blue States, and, yes, we've got some gay friends in the Red States.
+The pundits like to slice-and-dice our country into red states and blue states; red states for Republicans, blue states for Democrats.
+But I've got news for them, too: We worship an awesome God in the blue states, and we don't like federal agents poking around in our libraries in the red states.
+We coach Little League in the blue states, and, yes, we've got some gay friends in the red states.
 There are patriots who opposed the war in Iraq and there are patriots who supported the war in Iraq.

-Asking whether the country wished to engage in a politics of cynicism or hope, he stated that Kerry and Edwards called on the American people to hope, which he assured was not simply "blind optimism".
+Asking whether the country wished to engage in a politics of cynicism or hope, he argued that Kerry and Edwards called on a long American tradition of hope:

 It's the hope of slaves sitting around a fire singing freedom songs.
 The hope of immigrants setting out for distant shores.
 The hope of a young naval lieutenant bravely patrolling the Mekong Delta.
 The hope of a mill worker's son who dares to defy the odds.
 The hope of a skinny kid with a funny name who believes that America has a place for him too.

 Hope!
 Hope in the face of difficulty!
 Hope in the face of uncertainty!
 The audacity of hope!
 In the end, that is God's greatest gift to us, the bedrock of this nation.
 A belief in things not seen.
 A belief that there are better days ahead.

-Stating his own beliefs on what could be done, Obama said that he believed "we have a righteous wind at our backs" and expressed confidence in the country's ability to meet the current challenges.
-He concluded by expressing his belief that in November Kerry and Edwards would be elected, and with their inauguration, "this country will reclaim its promise, and out of this long political darkness, a brighter day will come."
+To conclude, Obama said that he believed "we have a righteous wind at our backs" and expressed confidence in the country's ability to meet the current challenges.
+He concluded by expressing his belief that Kerry and Edwards would be elected, and with their inauguration, "this country will reclaim its promise, and out of this long political darkness, a brighter day will come."